Woman Asks If She Is Wrong For Wanting To Get Rid Of The Cat She Rescued Because It Is Causing Harm To Her Kid

 Understanding the emotional journey involved in rehoming a pet is essential for all family members.

 Well, this was an interesting story.
-Turns out that everyone voted OP NTA in this situation because she's doing the best she can to truly rehome the cat and not just let it on the streets.
+It turns out that everyone voted OP NTA in this situation because she's doing the best she can to truly rehome the cat and not just let it on the streets.

 Ultimately, navigating the rehoming process requires compassion and a focus on emotional well-being.